emanuele-f/remote-deauth/README.md

 - make server
 - sudo ./server

-You will need an external tool to start the interface in monitor mode.
+You will need an external tool to start the interface in monitor mode and to change channel.

+If you have installed the aircrack suite, you can use:

+`
+sudo airmon-ng start [iface]
+sudo airodump-ng [mon_iface] -c [channel]
+`

-Current setup assumes mon0 device name.
+Current setup assumes mon0 as the monitor interface device.

 client
 ------
-Should presend in a ncurses interface the monitor data from the server.
-Spacebar should toggle host selection for blacklisting.
+Connects to the server and presents the monitor data in an ncurses interface.

+Change selction with arrow keys.
+Press enter on an AP to expand/collapse its hosts list.
+Press spacebar to add/remove host from blacklist

 - make client
 - ./client